awsdocs/aws-doc-sdk-examples/javav2/README.rst

 The following tutorials use the Synchronous Java client:

-+ `Creating your first AWS Java web application <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_first_project>`_ - Discusses using Amazon DynamoDB, Amazon Simple Notification Service (Amazon SNS), and AWS Elastic Beanstalk.
++ `Creating your first AWS Java web application <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_first_project>`_ - Discusses using Amazon DynamoDB, Amazon Simple Notification Service (Amazon SNS), and AWS Elastic Beanstalk to create a web application.

 + `Creating an AWS serverless workflow that modifies Amazon Redshift data by using the AWS SDK for Java <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/create_workflow_redshift>`_ - Discusses how to develop a workflow using AWS Step Functions that can modify Amazon Redshift data using the AWS SDK for Java V2.